 - Electrical connections must be made by certified electricians in compliance with all international, national, state, and local rules. - Refer to driver/coupling/gear manufacturer's installation and operation manuals (IOM) for specific instructions and recommendations. - 1.
-Remove the coupling guard. - 2.
-Remove coupling if required. - 3.
-Loosen each locking bolt (370C) several turns. - 4.
-Loosen the jam nuts (415) on the jack bolts (370D). - Tighten the bolts in several turns until impeller contacts the adapter cover.
-Turn shaft to ensure contact is made. - 6.
-Turn in locking bolts (370C) until they are snug against the shell.
-Loosen jack bolts (370D) until a 0.060" feeler gauge can be inserted between the underside of the locking bolt head (370C) and the bearing shell (134). - 7.
-Tighten locking bolts (370C) evenly until they are tight against the bearing shell (134).
-Make sure all bolts are tight.
-Tighten jam nuts (415).
+Lock out the driver power and remove the coupling guard. - 2.
+Remove the coupling, if required. - 3.
+Loosen the jam nuts on the jack bolts (370D), and then back the bolts out about two turns. - 4.
+Evenly tighten the locking bolts (370C) in several turns until the impeller contacts the suction cover (182). - 5.
+Turn the shaft to ensure that there is contact between the impeller and the suction cover.

+6. Loosen the locking bolts (370C) until a 0.015" feeler gauge can be inserted between the underside of the bolt head and the bearing shell (134).

-A - Feeler gauge
+A-Feeler gauge